vijithreddy/SparkMavenJava/README.md

 Step 1: Install Oracle JDK 8 (Functional programming paradigm is supported using Java 8, well not truly a 100% functional paradigm, but java has brought the best of two worlds that is: OO and Functional).

+Notes: You can deploy Spark applications with JDK 7 as well.

-Note: To download java8 please use the link below.
+To download java8 please use the link below.
 Please do not use Open JDK

 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html